Samsung Q6FN vs Sony X900F Key Specs

 Sony X900F vs Samsung Q6FN performance

-Although Samsung Q6FN has a bit stronger contrast ratio that certainly makes it can produce a bit deeper black level than Sony X900F, but essentially, their peak brightness and black level is equally excellent and dark enough to show really deep black, make its performance in a dark room is also excellent.
-On the other hand, Q6FN also has a bit better black uniformity than X900F.
-Nevertheless, essentially, they have good black uniformity.
-Combination of deep black level and good black uniformity produced by them, this makes dark scene displayed on their screen looks excellent, even when they are set in a dark room where the impact of high native contrast ratio is very sensitive.
-Additionally, black level produced by them is also dark enough to show shadow details of HDR images fully like the content creator’s intended.
-With their great performance in showing dark scene, this certainly makes them is a good option for those of you who often watch movies with a lot of dark scene like thriller or horror.
+Although the Samsung Q6FN has a bit stronger contrast ratio that certainly means it can produce a bit deeper black level than the Sony X900F, essentially their peak brightness and black level is equally excellent and dark enough to show a really deep black, making performance in a dark room excellent.
+On the other hand, the Q6FN also has a bit better black uniformity than the X900F.
+Although essentially they each have good black uniformity.
+The combination of deep black level and good black uniformity produced by each makes dark scenes displayed on screen look excellent, even when viewed in a dark room where the impact of a high native contrast ratio could be very sensitive.
+The black level produced by each is also dark enough to show shadow details of HDR images fully just like the content creator intended.
+With their great performance for showing dark scenes, this makes them a good option for those of you who often watch movies with a lot of dark scenes such as thriller and horror movies.

-While black level of Samsung Q6FN is a bit deeper, in term of peak brightness, Sony X900F is superior can show far brighter peak brightness.
-Peak brightness reached by X900F is depending on the source.
-When the source is SDR, its peak brightness is brighter than 600 nits, bright enough to fight the glare, makes it can maintain its picture quality in most bright room.
-Meanwhile, when playing HDR contents, peak brightness of X900F is even brighter, close to 900 nits, makes HDR images can be shown excellently on its screen.
-Additionally, its local dimming also well-work to make small windows of screen is brighter, makes highlight of HDR images can shown brighter.
-While when showing totally bright scene, like other TV with local dimming, its peak brightness may also dims, but still brighter than 600 nits, makes a scene with all object are bright can be shown fairly bright.
-On the other hand, although not as bright as X900F, peak brightness of Samsung Q6FN actually is also bright enough to fight the glare, makes it can maintain its picture quality in most bright room.
-Additionally, when playing HDR images, its peak brightness is also bright enough to show HDR images looks fairly bright.
-Like X900F, it also can show small window size brighter, makes small highlights of HDR images looks very well.
-Totally bright scene like outdoor scene is also can shown fairly bright.
-Overall, peak brightness of Samsung QN6QFN and Sony X900F is good.
-But a bit unfortunate, since their peak brightness is still less than 1000 nits, this certainly make them are not able to show highlight of HDR images at 1000-4000 nits of brightness range like the creator intended.
+While black level of then Samsung Q6FN is a bit deeper, in terms of peak brightness, the Sony X900F is superior to show far brighter peak brightness.
+Peak brightness reached by the X900F depends on the source.
+When the source is SDR, its peak brightness is brighter than 600 nits, which is bright enough to fight glare, meaning it can maintain picture quality in most bright rooms.
+When playing HDR content, the peak brightness of the X900F is even brighter, close to 900 nits, making HDR images shown excellently on screen.
+Additionally, its local dimming works well to make small windows of screen brighter, making the highlight of HDR images also shown brighter.
+When showing a totally bright scene, just like other TVs with local dimming, th peak brightness may also dim, but it’s still brighter than 600 nits, and a scene with all objects bright can be shown fairly bright.
+On the other hand, although it’s not as bright as the X900F, the peak brightness of the Samsung Q6FN is also bright enough to fight glare, meaning it can maintain its picture quality in most bright rooms.
+Additionally when playing HDR images, its peak brightness is also bright enough to show HDR images fairly bright.
+Like the X900F, it can also show a small window size brighter, making small highlights of HDR images look well.
+Totally bright scenes like outdoor scenes are also shown fairly bright.
+Overall peak brightness of the Samsung QN6QFN and the Sony X900F is good.
+Unfortunately, since their peak brightness is still less than 1000 nits, this means they are not able to show highlights of HDR images at 1000-4000 nits of brightness range in the way their creator had intended.

-The use of quantum dot panel makes Samsung Q6FN has wider color gamut than Sony X900F.
-But essentially, both of them equally support wide color gamut.
-Although not as wide as what provided by Q7FN or higher, but at least, their color gamut is able to cover more than 90% of DCI P3 color space that means they can show colors of HDR images fully like the intended, particularly for HDR10 images.
-Most of colors in DCI P3 color space can be shown fairly accurate, even for less saturated colors like greens, yellow, or others.
-Additionally, although Q6FN also have better color volume than X900F, but this is more due Q6FN has wider color gamut.
-Essentially, since its local dimming work-well in extending its color gamut at different brightness, X900F can show its wide color gamut at its entire brightness range, even very dark colors can be shown as saturated as bright colors.
-On the other hand, since its local dimming doesn’t work well, Q6FN cannot produce deep colors as saturates as bright colors.
-But overall, the excepting of deep colors, Q6FN can show its wide color gamut at its entire brightness range.
-While Q6FN is superior on Color Gamut and Color Volume, Sony X900F has better and smooth color gradient, particularly when playing 10 bit contents.
-Color gradient of X900F is excellent and very smooth.
-There is almost color banding when playing 10 bit content.
-On the other hand, although not as smooth as X900F and there are still some little imperfection, particularly in greens and darker colors, but most people may not notice this much.
-Overall, color gradient of Q6FN is also very good.
+The use of the quantum dot panel makes the Samsung Q6FN have a wider color gamut than the Sony X900F.
+Essentially, both equally support a wide color gamut.
+Although not as wide as what’s provided by the Samsung Q7FN and higher priced models, at least their color gamut is able to cover more than 90% of DCI P3 color space which means they can show color of HDR images fully as intended, particularly for HDR10 images.
+Most color in DCI P3 color space can be shown accurately, even for less saturated colors like greens, yellow, or others.
+Although the Q6FN also has better color volume than the X900F, this is more because the Q6FN has a wider color gamut.
+What happens is since its local dimming works well in extending color gamut at different brightness, the X900F can show its wide color gamut at its entire brightness range, and even very dark colors can be shown as saturated as bright colors.
+On the other hand, since its local dimming doesn’t work as well, the Q6FN can not produce deep colors as saturated as bright colors.
+But overall, the the exception of deep color, the Q6FN can still show its wide color gamut at its entire brightness range.
+While the Samsung Q6FN is superior for Color Gamut and Color Volume, the Sony X900F has a better and smoother color gradient, particularly when playing 10 bit content.
+In fact, the color gradient of the X900F is excellent and very smooth.
+There is almost no color banding when playing 10 bit content.
+On the other hand for the Samsung, although not as smooth as the X900F and there are still some little imperfections particularly in green and darker colors, most people may not notice this much.
+Overall the color gradient of the Samsung Q6FN is also very good.

 Side Viewing Angle

-The use of VA panel may makes they have excellent native contrast ration, but on the other hand, this makes they side viewing angle coverage is poor.
-Like other TVs with VA panel, at less than 20 degrees off center and front, black level will start to degrade while color also starts to fade.
-And when viewed from wider angle, their color and black level degradation will be more significantly.
-This certainly makes the picture displayed on their screen doesn’t look as good as when viewed from the center and front.
-For you who often watch TV with a group of your family, if you don’t want to lose their excellent picture quality, you must set your seat in such away so still within its side viewing angle coverage.
-But even so, for you who don’t frequently watch TV from the side, this should not be a problem for you.
+The use of a VA panel makes each have an excellent native contrast ratio, although this means the side viewing angle coverage is poor.
+Like other TVs with a VA panel, at less than 20 degrees off center and front the black level will start to degrade while color also starts to fade.
+When viewed from a wider angle, their color and black level degradation will be more significantly impacted.
+This certainly makes the picture displayed on screen not look as good as when viewed from the center and front.
+For you who often watch TV with a group of family, if you don’t want to lose the excellent picture quality, you must set your seat in such away so that it’s still within the side viewing angle coverage.
+If you don’t frequently watch TV from the side then this should not be a problem.